Musee-Ambulant/S-VIA/teleporter/qt5pi/Install.md

 - Insert SD card into the rpi and boot Rpi

 ### Basic Rpi setup
 Once your Rpi has booted, you will be greated with the installation welcome screen.
-Go through the following steps :
+Go through the following steps:
 - Click on next
 - Set Country, language, timezone.
 Click Next.
 - Set your password
 - Connect to your wifi network.  **HOWEVER IT'S RECOMMENDED TO CONNECT WITH A WIRED CONNECTION.**
-- Skip the following steps without updating, we will do this in the following steps.
+- Skip the following steps without updating, we will do this in the following steps

 ### Open a terminal window
-Open sources.list and uncomment the last line.
+Open sources.list and uncomment the last line

-Uncomment the following :
+Uncomment the following:
 #deb-src http://raspbian.raspberrypi.org/raspbian/ buster main contrib non-free $

-to it looks like :
+to it looks like:
 deb-src http://raspbian.raspberrypi.org/raspbian/ buster main contrib non-free $
 ```
 sudo nano /etc/apt/sources.list